ArenKDesai/Aren-s-Notes/os lec.md

 ### The Canonical Device Diagram
 A device has registers: **status**, **command**, and **data**.
 The OS can use load/store instructions on the physical address space of the devices through these registers.
 These registers are available to the OS.
-The device also has hidden internals,
+The device also has hidden internals, including a CPU and RAM.